 At the Vote.org election center you can register to vote, check your registration status, get your absentee ballot, learn the voter ID laws, and find all the dates, deadlines and forms you need.
 You can find Census information as well.

 If dropping off the ballot for someone else, make sure they sign and date in the proper space on the envelope.
 People who are housebound, or do not want to go out because of COVID-19, can have someone drop it off for them.

-Ballots using the U.S. Postal Service should be mailed by 6/22/20 to ensure on-time delivery.
+It's recommended that ballots using the U.S. Postal Service should be mailed by Monday, October 26, 2020 to ensure on-time delivery.
 Voters may use drop boxes if they don't think it can be mailed in time.
 If it is sent using the postal service, a forever postage stamp (55 cents) should cover mailing costs.

 Per the Americans with Disabilities Act (ADA), Larimer County will provide a reasonable accommodation to qualified individuals with a disability who need assistance.
 Services can be arranged with at least seven business days' notice.
 Please email the County at firstname.lastname@example.org or call (970) 498-7820 or Relay Colorado 711.
 "Walk-in" requests for auxiliary aids and services will be honored to the extent possible but may be unavailable if advance notice is not provided.